This is a short PHP tutorial on how to use the wildcard character while using prepared statements with the PDO object.

 By placing a wildcard character at both ends of my string, I am instructing MySQL to return anything with the string “ay” in it, regardless of what characters come before or after it.
 If I ran the query in question, I would probably receive results such as Blayne, Kayla and Ray.

 PDO & Prepared Statements.

-If you’re familiar with PHP’s outdated mysql functions, then it is fair to say that you probably used wildcards like so:
+If you’re currently using PHP’s outdated mysql functions, then it is fair to say that you probably use wildcards like so:

 //The name we are searching for. $name = 'John'; //Our SQL query. $sql = "SELECT name FROM users WHERE name LIKE '%$name%'"; //Query MySQL. $result = mysql_query($sql);